awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 ## Calling the Data API<a name="data-api-calling"></a>

-You can call the Data API or the AWS CLI to run SQL statements on your cluster\.
-The primary operation to run an SQL statement is [https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html](https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html)\.
+You can call the Data API or the AWS CLI to run SQL statements on your cluster or serverless workgroup\.
+The primary operations to run SQL statements are [https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html](https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html) and [https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_BatchExecuteStatement.html](https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_BatchExecuteStatement.html)\.
 The Data API supports the programming languages that are supported by the AWS SDK\.
 For more information on these, see [Tools to Build on AWS](https://aws.amazon.com/tools/)\.

 To see code examples of calling the Data API, see [Getting Started with Redshift Data API](https://github.com/aws-samples/getting-started-with-amazon-redshift-data-api#getting-started-with-redshift-data-api) in *GitHub*\.
 This repository has examples of using AWS Lambda to access Amazon Redshift data from Amazon EC2, AWS Glue Data Catalog, and Amazon SageMaker\.
 Example programing languages include Python, Go, Java, and Javascript\.